top of page

 2022.08.13 - Brandinshoot Silvie - Schoorl, Groet & Hargen - Captured.byShelly-231.jpg

-Watch my (2 min) story and see why I am now helping others reduce their symptoms too.
+Watch this 2-minute video to see how I transformed from feeling completely "lost" to now helping others reduce their symptoms too.

 Click on the button below to read how I can help you to reduce your concussion symptoms.